Position

 • Previous experience as an Optometric Assistant or in a similar role is preferred.

-• Knowledge of ophthalmic terminology and procedures.
+• Knowledge of ophthalmic terminology, eye anatomy, and common eye conditions.

 Is becoming a Optometric Assistant a good career path?